It’s going to be some party in Torres Vedras, the town located in the west region of Portugal, tonight.

 Late fireworks

-But the match still had some explosive action in store for the big crowd of 46,472 in attendance.
+But the match still had some explosive action in store for the 46,472 spectators in attendance.
 On 82 minutes Gonçalo Paciência showed twinkling footwork and his eye for goal by dribbling past his marker and smashing the ball into net from a narrow angle to seemingly put the islanders right back into the game.

 The visitors’ celebrations were short-lived, however, as VAR chalked off the goal for a foul on Faye by Vinícius in the buildup.